With our mobile dynavision services, getting baseline tests has never been easier!

-Concussion symptoms generally fall into the following four categories:
+Symptoms of concussions generally fall into the following four categories:

 If you or someone you know has experienced an injury that may be a concussion, watch out for these signs of concussions and notify a health care professional immediately.
 The best practice when it comes to concussion treatment is quick diagnosis and concussion treatment before the symptoms get worse.

 We love sports and we fully believe that participating in high-school athletics builds life-long skills.
 People who play competitive sports learn confidence, leadership, and improved fitness.
-For many teens, participating in athletics means less missed school days and a higher GPA.
+For many teens, participating in athletics means fewer missed school days and a higher GPA.
 Sports also give students positive mentors and social relationships.